VOLUNTEERING WITH QUECHUA CHILDREN

 WHAT ARE YOU PAYING FOR?

 - Welcome at the airport and transfer to the volunteer’s home

 - Accommodation during your volunteering.

 - 24/7 support from the local and international Adventure Volunteer team.

 - Certificate of weeks completed in your volunteering

 - Accident insurance during your volunteering

-- Guidance and advice on the choice of the program
+- Guidance, advice and management in the choice of programme

 - Flight to the country